0xTas/entityjesus-bypass/README.md

 ### Troubleshooting

-If the script doesn't work, the most likely issue is the title of your Minecraft window, especially if you aren't using Lambda or Forge with Future.
+If the script isn't working, the most likely issue is the title of your Minecraft window, especially if you aren't using Lambda or Forge with Future.
-Run the script in debug mode 'python jesus.py -d' or 'python jesus.py --debug' to see the title of your active window.
+Run the script in debug mode: 'python jesus.py -d' or 'python jesus.py --debug', to see the title of your active window.
 Then you can change the if statement logic in the "isFocused" function to match your Minecraft window title.